 Easy Barbecue Sauce Recipe

+There’s just something so satisfying about making your own kitchen staples like BBQ sauce, Classic Pesto, Tartar Sauce, and Marinara.
 This homemade BBQ sauce is the best I’ve ever had, and I’d put it up against any store-bought BBQ sauce—it’s just that good.
 It’s perfectly seasoned, sweet without being too sweet, and it can be easily customized to your liking.
-Here’s why you will love this recipe:

-- Tomato ketchup – Use any brand you like.
+- Ketchup – Use any brand you like.
+I prefer the ones without high fructose corn syrup.

 - Apple cider vinegar – Apple cider vinegar is the classic choice for homemade barbecue sauce, but white vinegar will work in a pinch.